 Palo azul was popularized shortly after the discovery of America, when it was transported to Europe for its mesmerizing blue fluorescence.
 In fact, Isaac Newton, one of the most influential scientists in history, researched this magical tea for its fluorescence!
 Alexander Graham Bell, the inventor of the telephone, was also amazed by palo azul!

 * Here's a fascinating fact: Two books about fluorescence titled "Photochemical & Photobiological Sciences" and "Early History of Solution Fluorescence" both mention that the phenomenon of fluorescence was first discovered in palo azul!

 Perhaps even more fascinating...an article mentions that because of palo azul's supernatural beauty, cups of this tea "were given as gifts to royalty."
 The article mentions that Athanasius Kircher, considered to be one of the fathers of the science of fluorescence, "presented the cup to the Holy Roman Emperor, Ferdinand III."
 Now we feel like royalty drinking our palo azul tea!

-Scientific name: Eysenhardtia polystachya.
-Cyclolepis genistoides.
-It's also known as kidneywood or palo dulce.
+Scientific names: Eysenhardtia polystachya, Cyclolepis genistoides, Lignum nephriticum.
+It's also known as kidney wood or palo dulce (sweet wood).

 Botanic family: Fabaceae, leguminosas